 How to Design Your Shopify Store

-You can then go ahead and embrace your creativity when designing your Shopify online store.
+You can then go ahead and embrace your creativity when building your Shopify store.
 With Shopify, this is quick and easy.
 Simply go to the Theme Store and select a theme that you like.
 Some are for free and for some you’ll have to pay, so it’s entirely up to you.

 You can then very easily individualise and adapt the selected theme to make it fit with your branding.
 Make sure you create a store that not only looks good but is also easy to navigate for customers.